 After a twenty-two year marriage, a couple divorced.
-Before the divorce trial, they settled issues related to child custody and the distribution of their marital property.
-But they could not agree on the proper terms of the husbands alimony obligation to his ex-wife.
+Before the divorce trial, they settled issues related to child custody and the distribution of their marital property, but they could not agree on the proper terms of the husband’s alimony obligation to his ex-wife.
 After a three-day bench trial, the district court determined that the wife was entitled to alimony, but, because of her extramarital sexual affairs, the court reduced her alimony award in amount and duration.

 According to the Utah Supreme Court, because none of the alleged errors constituted an abuse of the district court’s discretion or were plainly incorrect, the district court’s alimony determination was affirmed on all counts.